moovatom/moovatom-api-ruby-library/README.md

 [MoovAtom](http://moovatom.com/) is an online video conversion and streaming service.
 The service insulates your videos from competitor's ads or links to inappropriate content.
 It offers customizable players that support hot linkable watermarks in addition to stream paths to your own player so you can control your videos, and your brand, on your own terms.
 Streaming is supported to all Apple mobile devices as well as most Android and Blackberry platforms.
 A unique QR Code is generated for each video for use in advertisements, allowing your viewers to simply "scan and play" your content.
 Advanced analytics and metrics provide valuable incite into how your viewers are watching your videos.
 The MoovAtom servers support both FTP access and direct uploads so huge file sizes are easy to handle.
 MoovAtom makes it easy to protect your copyrights, the streaming servers provide unparalleled protection over other services using progressive downloads to a user's browser cache.

-For more specific information about the Moovatom please see their [home page](http://moovatom.com/).
+For more specific information about the Moovatom service please see their [home page](http://moovatom.com/).